virtual-kubelet/virtual-kubelet/providers/azure/README.md

 Virtual Kubelet's ACI provider relies heavily on the feature set that Azure Container Instances provide.
 Please check the Azure documentation accurate details on region avaliability, pricing and new features.
 The list here attempts to give an accurate reference for the features we support in ACI and the ACI provider within Virtual Kubelet.

-*WIP*

 **Features**
 * Volumes: empty dir, github repo, Azure Files
 * Secure env variables, config maps
 * Bring your own virtual network (VNet)
-* Deploy to GPU enabled container instances *(documentation in progress)*
 * Network security group support
 * Basic Azure Networking support within AKS virtual node
 * [Exec support](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-exec) for container instances
-* Azure Monitoring integration or formally known as OMS
+* Azure Monitor integration or formally known as OMS

 **Limitations**
-* Using service principal credentials to pull ACR images
+* Using service principal credentials to pull ACR images ([see workaround](#Private-registry))
-* Liveness and readiness probes (WIP)
+* Liveness and readiness probes
 * [Limitations](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-vnet) with VNet
 * VNet peering
 * Argument support for exec
 * [Host aliases](https://kubernetes.io/docs/concepts/services-networking/add-entries-to-pod-etc-hosts-with-host-aliases/) support

-## Prerequisite
+## Prerequisites

-This guide assumes that you have a Kubernetes cluster up and running (can be `minikube`) and that `kubectl` is already configured to talk to it.
+* Kubernetes cluster up and running (can be an AKS cluster or `minikube`) and that `kubectl` is already configured.

-Other pre-requesites are:

 * A [Microsoft Azure account](https://azure.microsoft.com/en-us/free/).
 * Install the [Azure CLI](#install-the-azure-cli).
 * Install the [Kubernetes CLI](#install-the-kubernetes-cli).
 * Install the [Helm CLI](#install-the-helm-cli).

+You may also use [Azure cloud shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) which has the above CLI's already installed.

 ### Install the Azure CLI